SAP-archive/conversational-ai-chatbot-webpart/README.md

 ## How to obtain support

-As mentioned above, you may [create an issue](https://github.com/SAP-samples/conversational-ai-chatbot-webpart/issues) in this repository, or you may check out [the SAP Blogs post on this web part](https://blogs.sap.com/?p=coming-soon) and send your comment there.
+As mentioned above, you may [create an issue](https://github.com/SAP-samples/conversational-ai-chatbot-webpart/issues) in this repository, or you may check out [the aforementioned SAP Blogs post on this web part](https://blogs.sap.com/?p=1451773) and send your comment there.

 ## Contributing